-The Estates Manager (Lead Fire Marshal) is responsible for going to the main fire panel to identify the location of the activation from the alarm panel address and lead fire investigator.
+The Lead Fire Marshal is responsible for going to the main fire panel to identify the location of the activation from the alarm panel address.

-If safe to do so, the lead fire marshal may attempt to fight the fire using fire extinguishers, but only if they have been trained in how to operate them and are confident they can use them without putting themselves or others at risk.
+If appropriate and safe to do so, the Lead Fire Marshal will send the Deputy Fire Marshal to that location with another member of trained staff if necessary to identify the cause.
+This may be a break in a glass unit or detector(s) that has been activated.
+If safe to do so, the Deputy Fire Marshal may attempt to fight the fire using fire extinguishers, but only if they have been trained in how to operate them and are confident they can use them without putting themselves or others at risk.

-If a fire is discovered the Estates Manager will confirm that the Fire Brigade has been called and are on route.
+If a fire is discovered the Lead Fire Warden will confirm that the Fire Brigade has been called and are on route.